Please come to our FREE open house (coffee & refreshments provided)!

 Can anyone learn to row?

 Yup, pretty much anyone who is in decent physical shape and who wants to get in better shape.
-Rowing is great low-impact, cardiovascular exercise.
+Rowing is a great total-body cardiovascular and strength exercise: it is low-impact (easier on your knees), is anti-gravity (strengthens bones, joints, muscles of your legs, core, and arms), and can be done indoors or outdoors.
+That’s why rowing is for life!

 What should I wear to your open house?

-Bike shorts are great, but any shorts that are not baggy (you sit on a sliding seat, baggy shorts can get caught in the wheels or track).
+Bike shorts are great, but any garment that is not too loose or baggy (you sit on a sliding seat, baggy shorts can get caught in the wheels or track).
 Tee shirts are fine.
 Layers are best.

 Can I bring my younger kids?